National Board

 Helena Claudia – NZSA National Board Youth representative

 Helena Claudia is a young writer from Pōneke with a BA from Te Herenga Waka in Media Studies and Social Policy.
 Helena has experience across a range of genres and has previously worked with Young New Zealand Writers and the Hemmingway Pfieffer Museum.
-She is the Youth board representative for the New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (NZSA), is active on the Wellington branch committee, and has just started Pens and PJ’s, a national collective for young writers based in Wellington, supported by NZSA.
+She is the Youth board representative for the New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (NZSA), is active on the Wellington branch committee, and has launched Pens and PJ’s, a national space for young writers with meetings based virtually and in Wellington, supported by NZSA.
 Helena has been published in Remains to be Told: Dark Tales of Aotearoa and the Young New Zealand Writers’ Anthologies.
 She is currently working on a poetry collection and especially enjoys reading and writing apocalypse fiction and non-fiction.

 Regional Delegates